GoogleChromeLabs/wasm-bindgen-rayon/README.md

 ```

 Note that, in addition to the earlier mentioned restrictions, this will work only in browsers with [support for Module Workers](https://caniuse.com/mdn-api_worker_worker_ecmascript_modules) (when using bundlers, those are bundled to regular Workers automatically).

-# Final caveats

-In order to use `SharedArrayBuffer` on the Web, you need to enable [cross-origin isolation policies](https://web.dev/coop-coep/).
-Check out the linked article for details.

-Also check out caveats listed in the [wasm-bindgen threading docs](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).
-While this library specifically targets Rayon and automatically provides the necessary shims for you, some of the caveats still apply.

-Most notably, even when you're using threads, the main thread still can't be blocked while waiting for the Rayon pool to get ready or for all the calculations to finish.
-You need to instantiate the main JS+Wasm in a dedicated Worker to avoid blocking the UI altogether.

 # License